YMCA of Silicon Valley Membership Rates

-When you join the Y, you are engaging in your own health and wellness journey, making meaningful changes according to your own objectives.
+When you join the Y, you can engage in your own health and wellness journey, making meaningful changes according to your own objectives.
 You will also become part of an organization with a larger purpose, helping to drive positive change in the community.

 Together, we can help make our community stronger, healthier and more supportive of our neighbors, so it is a better place to live, work and play.